Skip to main content, skip to search, or skip to the top of the page.

 Brief Amicus Curiae of (twenty railway unions) in Norfolk Southern Railway Co. v.
 Sorrell (2006).

 Chandler v.
-Siegelman, author of brief Amicus Curiae of the Interfaith Alliance and the Horace Mann League in Support of Petition for Writ of Certiorari (filed January 21, 2000).
-Result: Certiorari granted, judgement vacated and case remanded to the Eleventh Circuit for further consideration in light of Santa Fe Indep.
+Siegelman, author of brief Amicus Curiae of the Interfaith Alliance & Horace Mann League in Support of Petition for Writ of Certiorari (filed January 21, 2000).
+Result: Certiorari granted, judgement vacated and remanded to Eleventh Circuit for further consideration in light of Santa Fe Indep.
 School Dist. v.
 Doe.
 McCreary County v.
 ACLU of Kentucky, signed onto "scholars and historians" amicus brief (filed 2004).